factsheetlist/factsheetlist.github.io/index.md

 While the order these factsheets are presented in is not particularly important, it generally follows the rule of "higher up in the category = more useful or higher quality".

+All of the links that end in "/mobilebasic" can be replaced with "/edit" to access the google docs/sheets version, allowing you to make a copy of it on your own account.

 This list was originally on Google Docs.
-That version is now deprecated, please check this site for the latest version instead.
+That version is now deprecated, please check [soopakhell.xyz](http://www.soopakhell.xyz) for the latest version instead.

 ## General